henk717/koboldai.com/docs/index.md

 [KoboldCpp](https://koboldai.org/cpp) - Run GGUF models on your own PC using your favorite frontend (KoboldAI Lite included), OpenAI API compatible

 [KoboldAI United](https://koboldai.org/united) - Need more than just GGUF or a UI more focussed on writing?
 KoboldAI United is for you.

+[KoboldAI DIscord](https://koboldai.org/discord) - Meet likeminded AI enthousiasts, our discord community ranges from beginners to KoboldAI to model tuners and industry proffesionals.
+You fit right in!